-This manual is intended to serve as an orientation handbook for EITI Board members and their alternates.
-It brings together the rules and procedures approved by the EITI Members' Meeting or decided by the Board.
-It is also introduces some of the procedures of the EITI International Secretariat.
+This Manual is intended to serve as an orientation handbook for EITI Board members and their alternates.
+It brings together the rules and procedures approved by the EITI Members' Meeting and decided by the Board.
+It also introduces some of the procedures of the EITI International Secretariat.

 The key governing document of the EITI is the EITI Articles of Association.
-These were last revised by the virtual extraordinary EITI Members' Meeting in June 2022.
+These were last revised by the EITI Members' Meeting in June 2023.
 The EITI has developed subsidiary governing documents, and these are also reflected here.
 These include:

 - 1. The EITI Association Code of Conduct, approved by the EITI Board in 2022 and binding for everyone involved with the EITI; - 2.
 The Constituency Guidelines offer "... some guidelines of the internal working of constituency processes."
-Individual constituency guidelines can be seen as attachments found here. - 3.
-The EITI Openness Policy, adopted in 2013, sets out how the EITI itself should be transparent.
+Individual constituency guidelines can be seen here. - 3.
+The EITI Openness Policy, adopted in 2012, sets out how the EITI itself should be transparent.

 Staff members of the International Secretariat are required to follow the EITI Staff Manual.
-The Staff Manual is regularly updated and can be obtained from the Secretariat.
+The Staff Manual is regularly updated and can be obtained from the International Secretariat.

-As the EITI is registered as a non-profit association under Norwegian law, this Manual also makes reference to relevant sources in the Norwegian legal code where relevant.
+As the EITI is registered as a non-profit association under Norwegian law, this Manual also refers to the Norwegian legal code where relevant.

-This Manual has been composed by the Secretariat and reviewed by the Governance and Oversight Committee.
+This Manual has been composed by the International Secretariat and reviewed by the Governance and Oversight Committee and the EITI Board.
 It is not intended to in any way provide further policy, simply to explain current practices.